One-milligram torsional pendulum toward experiments at the quantum-gravity interface: Abstract

 \section{Abstract}

-Probing the possibility of entanglement generation through gravity offers a path to tackle the question of whether gravitational fields possess a quantum mechanical nature.
+{Probing the possibility of entanglement generation through gravity offers a path to tackle the question of whether gravitational fields possess a quantum mechanical nature.
 A potential realization necessitates systems with low-frequency dynamics at an optimal mass scale, for which the microgram-to-milligram range is a strong contender.
 Here, after refining a figure-of-merit for the problem, we present a 1-milligram torsional pendulum operating at 18 Hz.
 We demonstrate laser cooling its motion from room temperature to 240~microkelvins, surpassing by over 20-fold the coldest motions attained for oscillators ranging from micrograms to kilograms.
-The cooling boosts the pendulum's feeble quantum coherence length, achieving the highest quantum-gravity figure-of-merit benchmarked for a table-top experiment, ranking second only to LIGO.
-The current approach shows a large improvement potential compared to many systems, positioning milligram-scale torsional pendulums as a prominent platform to pursue for exploring quantum aspects of gravity.
+We quantify and contrast the utility of the current approach with other platforms.
+The achieved performance and large improvement potential highlight milligram-scale torsional pendulums as a powerful platform for precision measurements relevant to future studies at the quantum-gravity interface.}

-\section{Introduction}
+\subsection{Introduction}

 All fundamental forces apart from gravity have been demonstrated to adhere to quantum-mechanical laws.
 Aligning gravity with quantum mechanics has proved formidable to the point that it has sparked numerous proposals for alternative theories in which gravity is inherently non-quantum \cite{Grossardt2022,oppenheim2023}.
-Testing whether gravitational interactions between objects can generate quantum entanglement offers a first glimpse at the putative quantum nature of gravitational fields \cite{Bose2017,Marletto2017}.
+Testing whether gravitational interactions between objects can generate quantum entanglement offers a first glimpse at the putative quantum nature of gravitational fields \cite{Bose2017,Marletto2017,kafri2013}.
 Currently, achieving a regime in which gravity dictates the interaction between two quantum-mechanically-behaving objects is an actively pursued challenge \cite{bose2023}.
 In this regime, quantum uncertainties in the position of a mechanical object should lead to quantum uncertainties in the gravitational fields sourced \cite{DeWitt2011}.